 First Comes Marriage, Then Comes Startup.
-Meet the Married Couple Behind Hitched Wedding Bands.
+Meet The Married Couple Behind Hitched Fine Jewelry.

 In 2018 Chris and Stephanie Sammons launched Hitched, a small business with a big offering – affordable, quality wedding bands and a fun, stress-free shopping experience.
 Hitched is dear to their hearts, and so are their customers.
 After experiencing the difficulties of shopping for wedding bands themselves, they knew there was opportunity to enhance the experience for others.
 Here’s their story.

 Before we dive into how you started Hitched, let’s talk about you - how did you two meet?

 Stephanie: The way we met was definitely not out of a storybook, so we’ll go ahead and skip that part. [laughing] However, I will say that we fell for one another hard and fast, so after three-months of long-distance dating (we met when I was on vacation) we moved in together here in Philly!

 Chris: I was living in Florida when we met but traveled to New York often for work.
 Instead of staying in New York on work trips, I would stay in Philly and commute back and forth on the train which was super easy.
 A few months into our relationship, the travel from Florida to New York was becoming too much, and I knew Steph and I had something special, so I decided to take a chance and move to Philly.

 And now you’re married!
 Tell us about the proposal.

 Stephanie: One of our first dates was at Magic Gardens in Philly, which is this really cool mosaic art museum.
 It was a fun and memorable day and we took a lot of really cute pictures there together!
 On the day he proposed he said we were going back to Magic Gardens take an art class.
 He also told me to get dressed up so I was like, alright, he’s obviously proposing! [laughing] When we got there, he was being extremely quiet (which never happens), so at that point I knew something was up.